 Consular Travel Advice

-Due to the presence of armed groups and ongoing security concerns, U.K. (FCO) advises avoiding travel to within 50 km (31 mi) of the border with the Central African Republic in Likouala Department; advises reconsidering travel (or avoiding nonessential travel) to Boko, Kindamba, Kinkala, Mayama, and Mindouli districts (Pool Department); and advises reconsidering travel (or avoiding nonessential travel) to Bouenza Department, Mouyondzi District.
-U.S. (DOS) and Canada (GAC) advise reconsidering travel (or avoiding nonessential travel) to more limited areas.
-Australia (DFAT) has no current warning.
+Due to the presence of armed groups and ongoing security concerns, UK (FCO) advises avoiding travel to within 50 km (31 mi) of the border with the Central African Republic in Likouala Department; advises reconsidering travel (or avoiding nonessential travel) to Boko, Kindamba, Kinkala, Mayama, and Mindouli districts (Pool Department); and advises reconsidering travel (or avoiding nonessential travel) to Bouenza Department, Mouyondzi District.
+Canada (GAC) advises reconsidering travel (or avoiding nonessential travel) to more limited areas.
+US (DOS) and Australia (DFAT) have no current warnings.

 Moderate risk of violent crime (armed robbery, home robbery, and sexual assault,) and moderate risk of petty crime exist throughout the country, especially in Brazzaville and Pointe-Noire (beach areas).

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.